andreszetaeme/Project-1_Python-Data-Analysis/README.md

 Client Request: Find out which channel performance is better, so that they can focus on it for the last sales period.

-Please, download the ipynb file and execute it on Google Colab -> https://colab.research.google.com/ There you will find all the process used to fulfill the client's request
+You can find the ipynb file [here](https://github.com/andreszetaeme/Project-1_Python-Data-Analysis/blob/main/Bakery_Fest_Digital_Marketing_Analysis.ipynb)
+There you will find all the process used to fulfill the client's request